-Prerequisites: A minimum of 18 credits in psychology at the 300- and 400-level including PSYC 301 and 302
+Prerequisites: A minimum of 18 credits in psychology at the 300- and 400-level including PSYC 301, 302 and consent.

-PSYC 499 - Directed Studies in Psychology Every Year, 1 to 3 (varies)
+PSYC 499 - Directed Studies in Psychology

 An opportunity to do intensive study of a special topic of particular interest to a student.
 Students work closely with a faculty member in tutorial meetings.
 Students must apply in advance to the faculty member.